 - If you are between the ages of 30 and 35 and have a strong family history of breast cancer, you should have a mammogram

 - If you are 35 or over, a baseline mammogram should be done for later comparison

-- By age 40, you should do a breast self-examination every month, have a breast exam by a physician every year, and have a mammogram every other year
+- By age 40, you should do a breast self-examination every month, have a breast exam by a physician and a mammography every year

 - After age 50, you should continue your breast self-examination every month, and have a physician breast exam and mammogram every year